-The Utah Legislature is considering a resolution to place a statue of Dr. Martha Hughes Cannon in Washington D.C.
+In February 2018, the Utah Legislature approved the placement of a statue of Dr. Martha Hughes Cannon in Washington D.C.'s National Statuary Hall.

 Who is Martha?